-Campers attending AnSeOx, Aspetuck, and Clatter Valley should bring a lunch with a drink-in a thermal lunch bag with an ice pack or frozen juice box-every day.
+Campers should bring a lunch with a drink-in a thermal lunch bag with an ice pack or frozen juice box-every day.
 We will ensure that lunches are stored in shady areas to help maintain their temperature.
 If your camper forgets to bring a lunch, you will be notified by the camp office that it has been forgotten.